CMB delensing with deep learning: QE Delensing and UNet++ Structure

 \subsection{Training and testing}

-U-Net networks are predicated on fully convolutional networks (FCNs), which comprise a convolutional network and an inverse convolutional network.
+UNet networks are predicated on fully convolutional networks, which comprise a convolutional network and an inverse convolutional network.
 Thus, the heart of these networks is the convolutional layer, which involves convolving filters on the input data.

-In alignment with the works of Makinen et al. and Ni et al. \citep{Makinen:2020gvh, Ni:2022kxn}, we have fixed the number of convolutional kernels at the outset of the input to $32$.
+In alignment with the works of Makinen et al. and Ni et al. \cite{Makinen:2020gvh, Ni:2022kxn}, we have fixed the number of convolutional kernels at the outset of the input to $32$.
 The kernel size determines the convolution's field of view, which we have established at $3\times3$.
 To achieve the requisite output dimensionality, we have employed ``same" padding to manage sample boundaries in both convolutions and transpose convolutions.
 The stride parameter specifies the kernel's traversal steps across the image.
 In our model, we have maintained the default settings of ${\rm stride}=1$ for convolutions and ${\rm stride}=2$ for transpose convolutions.

+The UNet++ architecture was used to train the CMB delensing process via a set of lensed and unlensed CMB sky maps in an end-to-end fashion.
+Table~\ref{tab:unet} displays the hyperparameters' specifics used in this network.
+The NAdam optimizer was utilized in the analysis with the standard TensorFlow parameters~\cite{ruder2016overview, Sashank:2019abs}.